BerkerIgdir/excel-to-impex/README.md

 # excel-to-impex
-A script written in java to pick the necessary values and creates a file called impex which is used for data immigration.
+A script written in java to pick the necessary values and to create a file in a format called impex which is used for data immigration.

 An executable JAR is created after the maven package operation.